Confederate Cannon

 with the flashes of gunfire and explosions of

 shells.
-The Federals charged again,
+The Federals charged again, cutting

-slashing through the main line, and pushing
+through the main line, and pushing on to the

 The Confederates had positioned two